Article by: Perry Romanowski

 Water.
 The primary ingredient in all shampoos, it makes up about 70 to 80% of the entire formula.
 It helps dilute the detergents, makes the formula easier to spread and reduces irritation.
 It also keeps the formula inexpensive.

 Foam Boosters.
 Other types of surfactants are added to shampoos to improve the foaming characteristics of the formulation.
-These compounds usually betaines or alkanolamides, help increase the amount of foam and the size of the bubbles.
-Like primary detergents, they are also derived from fatty acids and have both water soluble and oil soluble characteristics.
+Consumers like a nice creamy foam even though it doesn’t actually affect how well the product works.
+Foam boosting compounds, usually betaines or alkanolamides, help increase the amount of foam and the size of the bubbles.
+Like primary detergents, these ingredients are also derived from fatty acids and have both water soluble and oil soluble characteristics.
 Typical materials include Lauramide DEA or Cocamidopropyl Betaine.
+They make up about 5-10% of the entire formula.

 Thickeners.
 To some extent the secondary detergents make shampoo formulations thicker.
 Simply adding salt can also increase shampoo thickness.
-However, other materials are also used to increase the viscosity such as Methylcellulose which is a cellulosic polymer or Carbomer.
+However, other materials are also used to increase the viscosity such as Methylcellulose which is a cellulosic polymer or Carbomer which is a synthetic polymer.

 Conditioning agents.
 Some materials are added to shampoos to offset the harsh effect of surfactants.
-Typical conditioning agents include polymers, silicones, and quaternary agents.
+Typical conditioning agents or moisturizing ingredients include polymers, silicones, and quaternary agents.
 These ingredients are left on the hair surface after rinsing and modify characteristics such as feel, softness, combability, and static charge.
 Shampoos that specifically feature conditioning as a benefit are called 2-in-1 shampoos because they clean and condition hair in the same step.
-Examples of conditioning agents include Guar Hydroxypropyltrimonium Chloride which is a polymer, Dimethicone which is a silicone, and Quaternium 80, a quaternary agent.
+Examples of conditioning agents include Polyquaternium-10, Guar Hydroxypropyltrimonium Chloride which are polymers, Dimethicone and cyclomethicone which are silicones, and Quaternium 80, a quaternary agent.

 Preservatives.
-Any formula that contains water holds the potential to be contaminated by bacteria and other microbes.
+Any formula that contains water has the potential to be contaminated by bacteria and other microbes.
 For this reason preservatives are added to prevent such growth.
 Two of the most common preservatives used in shampoos are DMDM Hydantoin and Methylparaben.
+For natural shampoos ingredients like Sodium Benzoate, Benzyl Alcohol and Phenoxyethanol are used.

 Other ingredients.
 A variety of other compounds are included in shampoos if desired.
 Dyes for changing color, fragrances for changing the odor, pH adjustment ingredients, chelating agents, opacifying ingredients, and more.
 Frequently, story ingredients are included so marketers will have something to talk about.
 This includes things like vitamins, proteins, and herbal extracts which are not normally expected to have any impact on the final product performance.
-Dandruff shampoos will include a drug active ingredient like zinc pyrithione.
+Medicated shampoos like anti-dandruff shampoos will include a drug active ingredient like zinc pyrithione.

 Shampoo Manufacturing Process